What do I Need to Study Nursing in Australia?

 Advice for future students

-Charlize is an international student ambassador at Charles Sturt University, providing extra support for students hoping to study in Australia.
+Charlize is an international student ambassador at Charles Sturt, providing extra support for students hoping to study in Australia.

 Start your nursing journey today

 Charles Sturt University’s School of Nursing, Paramedicine and Healthcare Sciences specialises in preparing students for a career in nursing, including completion of workplace learning as an essential and exciting part of all their courses.
-With 97 per cent of nursing graduates gaining full-time employment within four months of completing their studies, Charles Sturt University is the perfect place to set yourself up for success.
+With 93% of nursing graduates gaining full-time employment within four months of completing their studies*, Charles Sturt is the perfect place to set yourself up for success.

 Ready to take the first step in your nursing career?
-Learn more about Charles Sturt University’s nursing courses to get started.
+Learn more about Charles Sturt’s nursing courses to get started.